Rival-Thompson/IOT-Workshop_2020/Session3/Slides/slides.md

 ```

-## Publishing our first messages on the buss ##
+## Publishing our first messages on the bus ##

 Now that we have established a connection to our broker we post our first message on a topic.
 To post a message on a topic you use the `client.publish([TOPIC],[PAYLOAD])` method.

 ### Exercise 1: Publishing our first message ###

-For this exercise I want you to post your first message on the buss.
+For this exercise I want you to post your first message on the bus.
 I want you to post a count to a topic every 5 seconds.

 To minimize the delays in your code you can use the `millis()` function this gives you a time stamp in milliseconds since the start of the program.